Saidmamad/ATM-Application-using-C-/README.md

 This ATM program is written in CSharp.
-It uses console to run the application.
+It uses console to run the application..

 The features of the program are as follow: